Alessandro1103/obsidian/Vault1/Zettelkasten/Homework 1.md

 \end{bmatrix}
 $$

-Between the three singularities I can say that, we find the only one
+Between the three singularities I can say that, the one find before belongs to the one of the first type.
+The kind of singularities by 0 output velocity regardless of the input joint ones.

 ## Problem 2